Course Summary

 Availability

-This Risk Assessment in Social Care is offered in two delivery formats:
+This Risk Assessment in Social Care training is offered in two delivery formats:

 - Remote Online: Led by a live tutor via Zoom or Microsoft Teams, allowing participants to join remotely.
 (Also known as virtual classroom training)